zhubby/archgw/docs/source/guides/agent_routing.rst

         return agent.handle(req)

 .. note::
     The above example demonstrates a simple implementation of Agent Routing and Hand Off using FastAPI.
-For the full implemenation of this example please see our `GitHub demo <https://github.com/katanemo/archgw/tree/main/demos/use_cases/orchestrating_agents>`_.
+For the full implementation of this example please see our `GitHub demo <https://github.com/katanemo/archgw/tree/main/demos/use_cases/orchestrating_agents>`_.

 Example Use Cases